 They are so much better than The Killers!
 Seriously, people?

-The Killers is an American indie rock band formed in Las Vegas, Nevada in 2001, by Brandon Flowers and Dave Keuning.
+The Killers is an American pop rock band formed in Las Vegas, Nevada in 2001, by Brandon Flowers and Dave Keuning.

 One of my gave bands next to the strokes.
 Love the killers.
 They sound brilliant.
 Brandon flowers very talented.
 There's something catchy and stuff u can relate to on all their albums.
 X

 I like them, but I think they're more indie and alternative rock